grscheller/scheller-linux-archive/notes/wisdom.md

   * (Sun Tzu)
 * "Simplicity is a prerequisite for reliability"
   * Edsger W. Dijkstra
 * Don't confuse "Simple" with "Easy" - they are different.
-The latter is usually at the expence of the former.
+The latter is usually at the expense of the former.
 * Having tests should not encourage someone to change code without being careful.
   * Rich Hickey
 * Simplicity is a choice.
 We have a culture of complexity.
 Avoid tools, languages, constructs, etc. that generate complex outputs.
 Simple != easy.
 Look for complexity and avoid it.
 Reliability tools: testing, refactoring, and type systems are good but secondary.
 They do not enforce simplicity.
 They are just a safety net.